 Option 3: (CATT)

 The UE transmit timing error would be current requirements Te plus 2*∆Pos/c. ∆Pos is the Positioning accuracy which is the error between the estimated position and the true position.
 It is based on UE A-GNSS capability.
 And c is light velocity.

+Option 4: (THALES)

+For PRACH transmission, the NR NTN UE shall be able to acquire its self-estimated TA with an accuracy better than ± minCP-Delay_spread2,GP2,Minimal Relative Cyclic Shift Duration2 [s], depending on the PRACH format and configuration.

+In connected mode, the NR NTN UE shall be able to update its self-estimated TA with an accuracy better than ±CP-Delay_spread2 depending on the numerology in use.

 Recommended WF